rancher-sandbox/docs.rancherdesktop.io/blog/2026-06-17-history-of-rancher-desktop.md

 ## What five years taught us

 Step back, and a pattern runs through all of it.
 Every feature got a little more difficult to implement than the last.
-Two backends to change in lockstep.
-An engine welded to its own UI.
-A guest OS that couldn't reach the GPU.
+We had two backends to change in lockstep, an engine welded to its own UI, and a guest OS that couldn't reach the GPU.
 None of it was a mistake exactly (each call was reasonable when we made it), but the costs compounded, until we were spending more time maintaining the existing machinery than building anything new.

 The parts that aged well point the way.
 Building on Lima gave us one backend for macOS and Linux and an upstream community to share the load.
 And the